• Skip to primary navigation

 • Grease mini muffin trays with butter, or spray with nonstick cooking spray, and set aside.

-• Combine all ingredients in a blender and blend on high for about 15 seconds.
+• Combine the tapioca flour, egg, milk, olive oil, salt, and shredded cheese in a blender and blend on high for about 15 seconds.
 Scrape down the edges with a spatula as needed and blend again until fully incorporated.

-• Pour batter into the prepared mini muffin tins, filling each about ½ way.
+• Pour batter into the prepared mini muffin tins, filling each about 1/2 way and place muffin trays onto baking sheets.

-• Bake on a baking sheet in a preheated 400 degree oven for 15-17 minutes, or until golden brown.
+• Bake in your preheated oven for 15-17 minutes, or until golden brown and puffed.

-• Remove from the oven and cool for 2 minutes in the pan before removing from the pan.
-Serve warm, and enjoy!
+• Remove from the oven and cool for 2 minutes in the pan before removing.
+Serve warm and enjoy!

 Nutrition